JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/jaws_quickstart.rst

     (use "deactivate" to get out of the environment)

     # Get the jaws-auth token.
-    # After running this command, follow directions to get a token from globus.
+    # After running this command, follow directions to get a token from Globus.
     jaws login

 |